 Initiatives for the Environment

-From 2016 to 2018, we planted over 500 trees in Milan thanks to our Gucci employees.
-We have also worked with Treedom, an organization dedicated to reforestation programmes in developing countries.
+Gucci have also worked with Treedom, an organization dedicated to reforestation programmes in developing countries.
 In 2017, we sponsored the planting of 500 trees to grow in Haiti and named them after Gucci store managers.
-In 2018, additional trees were donated to Gucci Artlab employees creating a Gucci ArtLab Forest containing 287 trees growing in Cameroon.
+In 2018, additional trees were sponsored on behalf of Gucci Artlab employees creating a Gucci ArtLab Forest containing 287 trees growing in Cameroon.